Moro language

 Moro is a Kordofanian language spoken in the Nuba Mountains of South Kordofan, Sudan.
 It is part of the Western group of West Central Heiban Kordofonian languages and belongs to the Niger-Congo phylum.
 In 1982 there were an estimated 30,000 Moro-speakers.
 This was before the second Sudan civil war and therefore the recent number of speakers might differ.
 There can be noted an influence of Arabic and it is suspected that today approximately a fourth of all Moro vocabulary has a relation or an origin in the Arabic language.

 Phonology

 There are different intonations in the Moro language.
 Usually the vowels "e", "a" and "o" have a lower tone, while the vowels "i", "u" and "ʌ" have a higher tone.
 The vowel "ə" is a Schwa vowel and therefore neutral.

 One can find vowel harmony, palatalization of dental stops, resistance to deletion in vowel hiatus resolution and imposition of a partially replaceable tone patterns within the language.
-However it is important to note that the latter two are unique to the causative in Moro (9;2,11).
+However, the latter two are unique to the causative in Moro (9;2,11).